mayalinux2024/doctor-help/README.md

 # README

-This is a Ruby on Rails projects with Postgresql:
+This is a Ruby on Rails project with Postgresql:

 # Application Task: